 Want to do it yourself?
 Here is how to go about it:

-- For better penetration, mix the first coat with a mild solvent such as citrus solvent or odourless thinner.
+- Mix the first coat with a mild citrus or odourless thinner solvent for better penetration.

 - Apply the first coat with a brush, roller or cloth.